gen0083/AdbFriendly/README.md

 ## Installation

-1. ~~Select Android Studio's menu `Preference > Plugins` then search `ADB Friendly` and install.~~(Coming soon)
+1. Select Android Studio's menu `Preference > Plugins` then search `ADB Friendly` and install.
 1. Clone this repository then build and install from zip file.
 See develop section.
+1. Download zip file from releases page and install from the file on your IDE.

 After installation, plugin added on toolbar at the last section.
+If you use Android Studio, the plugin added into Tools > Android too.

 If you don't find it, go to View menu on Android Studio and toggle toolbar.

 ## Usage

-Click a ADB Friendly icon on Android Studio's toolbar then dialog is shown.
+Click a ADB Friendly icon (or menu) on your IDE's toolbar then dialog is shown.

 Select your device or emulator, and input rotating count in integer, finally click OK button.